Free Church of Scotland (since 1900)

-The Free Church was and still is sometimes colloquially known by the term The Wee Frees, even though, in 21st century Scotland, it is the largest Presbyterian denomination after the national church.
-Since this term was originally used in comparing the Free Church with the United Free Church (which is now a much smaller denomination), the Free Church of Scotland now deprecates the use of the term.
+From 1900, when the majority of the Free Church joined the United Presbyterians to form the United Free Church, The Free Church became known, pejoratively, as "The Wee Frees", even though, in 21st century Scotland, it is the largest Presbyterian denomination after the Church of Scotland.
+As this term was originally used in comparing the Free Church unfavourably with the United Free Church, the Free Church of Scotland now deprecates its use.

 Theology and doctrine

 The church maintains its commitment to Calvinist theology (as espoused by the Westminster Confession).
 Its polity is Presbyterian.
 A complete psalter in modern English was published in 2003.
 Its offices and theological college remain on The Mound, Edinburgh, although the denomination no longer holds the original Free Church College buildings.

-The Free Church continues to be evangelical in character, presenting its understanding of the Christian message, namely that Jesus Christ is sole Lord and Saviour.
+The Free Church continues to be Reformed and conservative evangelical in character, presenting its understanding of the Christian message, namely that Jesus Christ is sole Lord and Saviour.

 The Free Church of Scotland opposes both abortion and same-sex marriage.
 It has also stated its opposition to banning conversion therapy.